-Despite being a small organization, we proudly design our brand in-house.
+Despite being a small organization, we proudly designed our brand in-house.

 A tesseract is a four-dimensional analog to a cube.
 We chose the name partly as a reference to the fact that, at the time of our founding, we had four topic areas as well as four themes (creativity, computation, community, and collaboration) that informed our direction, and partly because we felt that a reference to geometry was appropriate given its use in a variety of fields, a parallel to our own cross-disciplinary focus.

 From there, we identified key values to design our brand around:

 - Multidimensionality - bringing together diverse disciplines, backgrounds, and identities and having everyone walk away with mutual respect and increased appreciation for each other's perspectives and skills

 - Directionality - guiding, inspiring, and empowering others towards exploring new opportunities and pursuing new directions in their lives

 - Humanity, via playfulness - designing events that encourage curiosity, discovery, and playfulness; are accessible to everyone; and from which come work within which everyone's perspectives are represented, respected, and incorporated